wartrax13/readme/README.md

 ### Hi there 👋, My name is Pedro
 #### I am a Python developer and Social Scientist and I love to understand the behaviorism of the people.
-![How one Python developer and Social Scientist, I love to understand the behaviorism of the people.]

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.